ora-io/awesome-ora/README.md

 ### DeFi & DEX & MEV

 - [Marine](https://github.com/ora-io/marine): A CLE as liquidation protocol on Compound Protocol.
 This is tracking 15+ addresses, and 90+ events at the same time.
 - [zkToken](https://github.com/ora-io/zkToken): A CLE as ERC-20 token monitor.
-This monitors whether there is any selling or pumping behavior in the whale account, and then issue an alert signal.
+This monitors whether there is any selling or pumping behavior in the whale account, and then issues an alert signal.
-- [Dex Vigil](https://github.com/issa-me-sush/dex-vigil-zkgraph): A CLE that detects anomalous trading behavior and possibly prevent exploits.
+- [Dex Vigil](https://github.com/issa-me-sush/dex-vigil-zkgraph): A CLE that detects anomalous trading behavior and possibly prevents exploits.
 - [Cross-chain Asset Transfer](https://github.com/issa-me-sush/cross-chain-asset-transfer): An example CLE implementation of cross-chain asset / token / credit transfer system.
 - [MEV Detection](https://github.com/guha-rahul/Proof-of-Sandwiched): A PoC CLE that proves a user's behavior such as `Swap` has been harmed by an MEV bot.
 - [BTC 2 ETH](https://github.com/Mingzhe-W/zkgraph/tree/main/Btc2EthConversionRate): A CLE that calculates for BTC to ETH conversion rate.